mallikarjuna291/cv/README.md

-# cv using html and css
+# cv

+CV done by using HTML and CSS.
+This CV gives information about me in  a professional manner.